scheinerman/Sudoku.jl/README.md

 bit slow (presumably because of initialization of the integer programming code).
 Subsequent calls go faster.
 * If a puzzle is given with more than one solution, we only report one answer.
-* If a puzzle is given with no solutions, warnings are generated and an all zero matrix is returned.
+* If a puzzle is given with no solutions, an error is thrown.